ibm-cloud-docs/BlockStorage/data-security.md

 The provider-managed encryption-at-rest feature is available for {{site.data.keyword.blockstorageshort}} in all
 {{site.data.keyword.cloud}} [data centers](/docs/BlockStorage?topic=BlockStorage-selectDC).

 When you order {{site.data.keyword.blockstorageshort}}, select a data center noted with an asterisk (`*`).
-You can see a lock icon to the right of the LUN/Volume Name field that indicates that the volume is encrypted.
+You can see a lock icon next the LUN/Volume Name field that indicates that the volume is encrypted.

 ![Figure 1.
 Example of the lock icon that indicates that the LUN is encrypted.](/images/encryptedstorage.svg){: caption="FFigure 1.
 Example of the lock icon that indicates that the LUN is encrypted." caption-side="bottom"}